alwaysQiao/EmployeePrediction/Readme.md

 2. Feature engineering
 3. Modeling

 #### This is the second try to handle the Employee dataset.
-A complete data analysis and data mining process is realized, including exploratory data analysis, feature engineering, analysis by different models and model evaluation.
+A complete data analysis and data mining process is realized, including exploratory data analysis, feature engineering, analysis by different models, such as KNN, Decision tree, ANN.